If you continue without changing your settings, we’ll assume you’re happy to receive all cookies from the BMA website.

 Are you an EU national working in the UK?
 Find out how to gain more security in your immigration status in the UK.

-The BMA has teamed up with legal service provider BMA Law, to provide our members with free basic immigration advice in connection with their employment or study in the UK.
+The BMA has teamed up with an external third party specialist law firm, to provide our members with free basic immigration advice in connection with their employment or study in the UK.
 Contact our advisers on 0300 123 1233.

 We update our guidance regularly to help keep you up to speed with the latest changes.
 See whether new immigration rules will affect your work or training.